Sectional curvature and Weitzenb\"ock formulae: Introduction

 \begin{mainthm} An algebraic curvature operator $R\colon\wedge^2\R^n\to\wedge^2\R^n$ has $\sec_R\geq k$, respectively $\sec_R\leq k$, if and only if $\mathcal K(R-k\id,\Sym^p_0 \R^n)$ is positive-semidefinite, respectively negative-semidefinite, for all $p\geq2$. \end{mainthm}

 The fact that $\sec_R\leq0$ implies negative-semidefiniteness of $\mathcal K(R,\Sym^p_0\R^n)$ for all $p\geq2$ was previously obtained in \cite{HMS15}, see also~\cite{DS10}.

 An algebraic characterization of $\sec_R\geq0$ is arguably more relevant than the analogous characterization of $R$ being positive-semidefinite for two key reasons.
-Pointwise, $R$ is a linear endomorphism, hence its positive-semidefiniteness is characterized by Sylvester's criterion.
-Globally, closed manifolds that admit metrics with positive-semidefinite $R$ have been classified~\cite[Thm.~1.13]{wilking-survey}, see also \cite{bw}, while the class of manifolds that admit metrics with $\sec\geq0$ is still poorly understood, see \cite{wilking-survey,bible,ziller-mexico} for surveys.
+First, pointwise, $R$ is a linear endomorphism, hence its positive-semidefiniteness is already characterized by Sylvester's criterion.
+Second, globally, closed manifolds that admit metrics with positive-semidefinite $R$ have been classified~\cite[Thm.~1.13]{wilking-survey}, see also \cite{bw}, while several questions about manifolds that admit metrics with $\sec\geq0$ remain unanswered, see \cite{wilking-survey,bible,ziller-mexico} for surveys.

-In order to exploit Theorem~\ref{mainthm:algebraicChar} and reach a deeper algebraic understanding of sectional curvature bounds, it is crucial to (effectively) compute the curvature terms $\mathcal K(R,\Sym^p_0\R^n)$.
-Our second result offers a solution that relies on a \emph{symmetric version} $\ovee$ of the Kulkarni-Nomizu product, which we introduce in Section~\ref{sec:KNalgebras}, and the decomposition $R=R_{\mathcal U}+R_{\mathcal L}+R_{\mathcal W}+R_{\wedge^4}\in\Sym^2(\wedge^2\R^n)$ of algebraic (modified) curvature operators into its $\O(n)$-irreducible components; respectively the scalar curvature part $R_\mathcal U$, the traceless Ricci part $R_\mathcal L$, the Weyl tensor part $R_\mathcal W$, and the deviation from the first Bianchi identity part $R_{\wedge^4}$, see \eqref{eq:RURL}.
-For completeness and comparison, we also state how curvature terms $\mathcal K(R,\wedge^p \R^n)$ for the representations $\rho\colon\O(n)\to\wedge^p\R^n$ can be computed using the classical Kulkarni-Nomizu product $\owedge$, a result previously obtained by Labbi~\cite[Prop.~4.2]{Labbi15} in the case $R_{\wedge^4}=0$.
+In order to exploit Theorem~\ref{mainthm:algebraicChar} and gain a deeper algebraic understanding of sectional curvature bounds, it is crucial to (effectively) compute the curvature terms $\mathcal K(R,\Sym^p_0\R^n)$.
+Our second result offers a procedure that relies on a \emph{symmetric version} $\ovee$ of the Kulkarni--Nomizu product, which we introduce in Section~\ref{sec:KNalgebras}, and the decomposition into $\O(n)$-irreducible components of arbitrary elements $R\in\Sym^2(\wedge^2\R^n)$, which are called \emph{algebraic modified curvature operators}.
+Namely, $R=R_{\mathcal U}+R_{\mathcal L}+R_{\mathcal W}+R_{\wedge^4}\in\Sym^2(\wedge^2\R^n)$, where $R_\mathcal U$ is the scalar curvature part, $R_\mathcal L$ is the traceless Ricci part, $R_\mathcal W$ is the Weyl tensor part, and $R_{\wedge^4}$, which vanishes if and only if $R$ satisfies the first Bianchi identity.
+For completeness and comparison, we also state how curvature terms $\mathcal K(R,\wedge^p \R^n)$ for the representations $\rho\colon\O(n)\to\O(\wedge^p\R^n)$ can be computed using the classical Kulkarni--Nomizu product $\owedge$, a result obtained by Labbi~\cite[Prop.~4.2]{Labbi15} in the \emph{unmodified} case $R_{\wedge^4}=0$.